dmyersturnbull/tyrannosaurus/README.md

 ```

 After initializing your project, Tyrannosaurus will list manual steps like adding API keys.
-Tyrannosaurus was generated with Tyrannosaurus: `tyrannosaurus new tyrannosaurus`

 ### 💡 Main behavior / features